Appropriate Technology in Peru

 Dept. of Sustainable Technology and the Built Environment

-Dr. Jeremy Ferrell has led summer programs through OIED since 2008 with six trips to Nicaragua and three trips to Peru.
+Dr. Jeremy Ferrell has led summer programs through OIED since 2008 with six trips to Nicaragua and five trips to Peru.
 In addition, Dr. Ferrell has traveled extensively in India, Central and South America and worked abroad as a Peace Corps Volunteer and Natural Resources Consultant with GIZ in Paraguay.

 Mr. Brent Summerville, Practitioner in Residence